spacetelescope/jwst/.github/pull_request_template.md

 This PR addresses ...

 **Checklist for PR authors**
+Please check off the items in this list as they are completed.
+Please skip or [strikethrough](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text) any irrelevant items.
 - [ ] added entry in `CHANGES.rst` within the relevant release section
 - [ ] updated or added relevant tests
 - [ ] updated relevant documentation